HabitatFramework/UserGuide/concepts/concepts.rst

 Potential Priority Habitats
 ---------------------------

-If a habitat area is close to, but does not currently meet, the definition of a priority habitat (but may do so with appropriate management or following habitat restoration work) then the appropriate priority habitat can be added to the 'Potential Priority Habitats' section of the :ref:`details_tab` with the :ref:`determination_quality` set to 'Not present but close to definition'.
+If a habitat area is close to, but does not currently meet, the definition of a priority habitat (but may do so with appropriate management or following habitat restoration work) then the appropriate priority habitat can be added to the 'Potential Priority Habitats' section of the :ref:`priority_tab` with the :ref:`determination_quality` set to 'Not present but close to definition'.

-If a priority habitat was known to have been present but it may no longer exist then it can be added to the 'Potential Priority Habitats' section of the :ref:`details_tab` with the :ref:`determination_quality` set to 'Previously present, but may no longer exist'.
+If a priority habitat was known to have been present but it may no longer exist then it can be added to the 'Potential Priority Habitats' section of the :ref:`priority_tab` with the :ref:`determination_quality` set to 'Previously present, but may no longer exist'.

 .. index::
 	single: Concepts; Determination Quality